Pia Wurtzbach

-Pia Alonzo Wurtzbach-Jauncey (/tl/; /de/; /ˈwɜːrtsbæk, -bɑːk/ WURTS-ba(h)k; born September 24, 1989), formerly professionally known as Pia Romero, is a Filipino model, actress, and beauty pageant titleholder best known for winning the title of Miss Universe 2015.
+Pia Alonzo Wurtzbach-Jauncey (/tl/; /de/; /ˈwɜːrtsbæk, -bɑːk/ WURTS-ba(h)k; born September 24, 1989), is a Filipino-German media personality, actress, host, author, advocate, and beauty queen.
+She is best known for winning the title of Miss Universe 2015.
 Previously, Wurtzbach won Binibining Pilipinas in 2015.
 She became the first Filipina to win in four decades.

 Early life and education

 Pia Alonzo Wurtzbach was born in Stuttgart, Germany, to a German father and a Filipina mother, and has a sister.
-The family later moved to Northern Mindanao region in the Philippines, first in Iligan city, then settled at Cagayan de Oro city, where she attended kindergarten at Kong Hua School and primary school at Corpus Christi School.
+The family later moved to Northern Mindanao region in the Philippines, first in Iligan, then settled in Cagayan de Oro, where she attended kindergarten at Kong Hua School and primary school at Corpus Christi School.

 Her parents separated when she was 11 years old, and she became the family's main source of income by modeling and acting.
 After being raised in the Philippines, she spent several years in England.
 She finished her secondary education at ABS-CBN Distance Learning Center in Quezon City, Metro Manila, and studied culinary arts at the Center for Asian Culinary Studies in San Juan, Metro Manila.
 Wurtzbach speaks fluent Cebuano, English, and Tagalog.
 She also speaks basic German, which she described as "enough to get me a bratwurst".

 Acting career

 Wurtzbach is a professional model, actress, host, and TV personality.
 She began acting at age four under the stage name Pia Romero.
 Managed by ABS-CBN Corporation's talent agency, Star Magic, she was included on the Star Circle Batch 11.
 Among her TV credits are the teen-oriented series K2BU, the concert variety program ASAP, the romance anthology Your Song, the sitcom show Bora, and the drama series Sa Piling Mo.
 She appeared in films such as Kung Ako Na Lang Sana (2003), All My Life (2004), and All About Love (2006).
-She went on to become a stylist, makeup artist and beauty writer for Philippine Daily Inquirer's 2bU section.
+She went on to become a stylist, makeup artist and beauty writer for Philippine Daily Inquirers 2bU section.